 Millions of Americans depend on their Social Security benefits for retirement — but most of them are losing out by claiming them too soon.

-That’s the conclusion of a new study by investment manager United Income, which reports that 96% of households are taking Social Security before the size of their monthly benefit — which increases by about 8% each years — maxes out at age 70.
+That’s the conclusion of a 2019 study by investment manager United Income, which reports that 96% of households are taking Social Security before the size of their monthly benefit — which increases by about 8% each years — maxes out at age 70.

 In fact, more than 70% are claiming their benefits (and locking themselves into a lower monthly benefit) before age 65, Washington, D.C.-based United Income reports.

 Older Americans’ itchy trigger fingers are costing them an average 9% monthly in Social Security benefits.
 That’s $111,000 per household and a cumulative $3.4 trillion nationally.

 Sometimes, circumstances compel individuals to claim Social Security before the 70 mark, and some households can benefit financially if one member — rarely the primary breadwinner — does claim early.
 (Eligibility normally starts at age 62.)

 Nevertheless, about 57% of retirees would build more lifetime wealth if they waited until age 70, while just 6.5% would have more claiming before age 64.